Fukaya categories of plumbings and multiplicative preprojective algebras: Legendrian DG-algebra on a subcritical Weinstein 4-manifold

+It is possible to put a $\mathbb{Z}$-grading on $CE^*$ (by making some extra choices).
+We refer to \cite[Sec.
+2.4B]{EkNg} for a detailed discussion of gradings on $CE^*$.
+Though, we use the negative of the grading given in \cite{EkNg} so that the differential increases this grading by 1.
+Note that the grading $|t_v| = 2 r(L_v)$ where $r(L_v)$ is the rotation number. \end{definition}

 We shall next discuss the internal algebra $\mathscr{I}_n$ of Ekholm-Ng in more detail and show that it can be simplified to only include the free generators of the form $c_{ij;l}^0$ and $c_{ij;l}^1$.
-Hence, in particular, it is finitely generated.
+Hence, in particular, it is finitely generated up to quasi-isomorphism.